Maelstrom6/MandelbrotGPU/README.md

 # MandelbrotGPU
-Netbeans GPU based mandelbrot and buddhabrot creator.
+Netbeans GPU based Mandelbrot and buddhabrot creator.

+This repository uses OpenCL for the GPU project (MandelbrotGPU) and the CPU project (Mandelbrot3) requires no imports.
+Note that if you are running Linux, OpenCL may not work correctly.

-NOTE: This project is very "work-in-progress" and there are LOTS of unused functions and lots of spagetti.
+NOTE: This project is very "work-in-progress" and there are LOTS of unused functions and lots of spaghetti.
 I'm still bringing over code from Mandelbrot3 to MandelbrotCPU.
 Multiple color schemes are still to be added.
+It might have a possibility of implementing fractal flames.

 ### Images Guide
 Under the Mandelbrot3 project there are folders of images.